The 4 Best Areas to Stay in Belfast

 The Queen’s Quarter is a neighbourhood on the southern edge of Belfast city centre.
 It owes its name to the Queen’s University, simply known as Queen’s, located in the area.

-One of the main appeals of the Queen’s Quarter is certainly its Botanic Gardens.
+What makes the Queen’s Quarter a great location to stay in Belfast is certainly its Botanic Gardens.
 Visitors can freely roam its shaded alleys and visit its Victorian glasshouse full to the brim of lush vegetation.
 And you won’t find a more romantic spot in Belfast than its colourful rose garden.

 From art to history, the Ulster Museum, next door from the Botanic Gardens, has free exhibitions to explore while minutes away, the beauty of Queen’s University architecture is unmissable.